 They provide great comfort and don’t come in the way while washing hands.
 However, wearing undergarments solely depends on the regulations of the medical facility.

-Why is it so important for the nurses to have a dress code?
+Why is it so important for nurses to have a dress code?

-Dress code is important for the nurses because it resembles professionalism and patients can identify them for a distance.
+The dress code is important for the nurses because it resembles professionalism and patients can identify them from a distance.

 It also helps them to establish trust among their patients.
 That’s why do nurses wear scrubs.